Sugar Cookie Bars have all the best qualities of sugar cookies but are made in half the time!

 - Gently beat in the whole egg, the egg yolk, and the vanilla and mix until just combined

-- Turn off the mixer, add the flour and salt, and mix until blended and no streaks remain
+- Turn off the mixer, add the dry ingredients (flour and salt) to the wet ingredients, and mix until blended and no streaks remain

-- Fold in 3 Tablespoons of the sprinkles and gently combine
+- Fold in 3 Tablespoons of the colorful sprinkles and gently combine

 - Spread mixture evenly into the prepared pan and scatter the remaining sprinkles over the top

-- Bake for 21-23 minutes, or until lightly browned on the edges
+- Bake for 21-23 minutes, or until lightly golden brown on the edges

 - Be careful not to overbake.
 The center will not be brown – just the edges.
 The bars are done when they lose their glossy sheen and will continue to bake, after they’ve been removed from the oven, while cooling